dennissergeev/dennissergeev.github.io/content/authors/admin/_index.md

     url: http://emps.exeter.ac.uk/mathematics/staff/ds591

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include planetary atmospheres and climate modelling.
+bio: My research is in planetary atmospheres and climate modelling.

 # Interests to show in About widget
 interests: